runtime-env/import-meta-env/docs/guide/getting-started/introduction.md

      module.exports = {
        plugins: [
          require("@import-meta-env/unplugin").webpack({
+           example: ".env.example",
            env: ".env",

-           example: ".env.example",
+           // If you are using popular packagers such as Webpack and Vite,
+           // @import-meta-env/unplugin will automatically switch the `transformMode` for you, you don't have to explicitly define it:
+           // - for development mode, `transformMode` will be `"compile-time"`
+           // - for production mode, `transformMode` will be `"runtime"`
+           transformMode: undefined,

+           // Otherwise, you need to set `transformMode` according to your needs, for example:
+           transformMode: process.env.NODE_ENV === "development" ? "compile-time" : "runtime",

      -     transformMode: "compile-time",
-     +     // If you are using popular packagers such as Webpack and Vite,
-     +     // @import-meta-env/unplugin will automatically switch the `transformMode` for you:
-     +     // - for development mode, `transformMode` will be `"compile-time"`
-     +     // - for production mode, `transformMode` will be `"runtime"` +
-     +     // Otherwise, you need to set `transformMode` according to your needs, for example:
-     +     transformMode: process.env.NODE_ENV === "development" ? "compile-time" : "runtime",
+     +     transformMode: "runtime",
          }),
        ],
      };